apyoung0/first_routines/README.md

 ==============

 first try at GITHUB.
-After reading the guide, I've opened a branch to try and modify the the main branch.
+After reading the guide, I've opened a branch to try and modify the main branch.